Time: Tuesday and Thursday – 8AM – 10:50AM EST

 Mimi Onuoha, Mother Cyborg – A People’s Guide to AI – Algorithms.

-Random generation, bots, potential literature, context free grammar, images, text, array.
+Topics: Text generation, bots, potential literature, context free grammar, html and css.

 Readings: Siobhan Roberts – Who’s a Bot?
 Who’s Not?

 Part 1 – Topics: AI assisted art, Neural Networks, GAN, Latent space.